Interpretable agent communication from scratch (with a generic visual processor emerging on the side): Appendix

 \subsection{Compute details}

-All experiments were run using Tesla V100 GPUs on an internal SLURM-based cluster, except where indicated.
+All experiments were run using Tesla V100 GPUs on a SLURM-based cluster, except where indicated.
 Training a communication game takes approximately 16 hours on 16 GPUs.
 Testing on the referential game takes less than 5 minutes on a single NVIDIA Quadro GP100.
-The permutation procedure used to establish statistical significance for purposes of protocol analysis takes up to about 24 hours, and do not requires GPUs.
+The permutation procedure used to establish statistical significance for purposes of protocol analysis takes up to about 24 hours, and does not require GPUs.
 The downstream object classification experiments take up to about 16 hours on 8 GPUs.